Mazotis/ffmpeg-on-clear-linux/README.md

 Scroll down towards the end of the file.
 Update the value for ```LIBVA_DRIVER_NAME``` or leave it ```auto```.
 The driver name is overridden automatically for NVIDIA hardware.

 Opening new windows may be larger then the initial window.
 After a while, that can be annoying.
-The extra ```--window-size=x,y``` flag resolves this issue.
-Optionally, adjust the width and height (in pixels).
-2D canvas is configured to software only via a flag.
-Change to ```--enable-accelerated-2d-canvas``` for accelerated 2D canvas.
+The ```--window-size=x,y``` option resolves this issue.
+Optionally adjust the width and height (in pixels) appropiate for your display.

-Necessary is the ```--use-gl``` option.
-Omitting it may cause [MotionMark](https://browserbench.org/MotionMark1.2) to stall.
-The ```--enable-features=VaapiVideoDecoder``` option enables hardware acceleration when watching a video.
+Intel graphics require accelerated 2D canvas in order to decode videos on the GPU.
+For NVIDIA graphics, change to ```--disable-accelerated-2d-canvas``` for better performance.
+The ```--enable-features=VaapiVideoDecoder``` option along with ```--use-gl``` enable hardware acceleration when watching a video.

 ```bash
 # Launch browser.